lb_lee: A happy little brain with a bandage on it, enclosed within a circle with the words LB Lee. (Default)

 Blurb: One vampire joins with another to walk together through ebon nights.

 Why is it worth your time?: It's an old vampire poem from a prominent lesbian about embracing difference together.
 It's short and free; give it a shot!
-The lesbianism is all subtextual, due to the time period, but if you're looking for it, it's there!
+The lesbianism is all subtextual, due to the time period (and Tigrina herself was closeted at the time), but if you're looking for it, it's there!

 Plural/1+ Tags: abuse not mentioned, identityblending, nonhumans (vampires), intimate relationships